MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-313.md

 ![course outcome](images/AzureLabs-Lab313-00.png)

 In this course, you will learn how to implement an **Azure IoT Hub Service** on a virtual machine running the Ubuntu 16.4 operating system.
 An **Azure Function App** will then be used to receive messages from your Ubuntu VM, and store the result within an **Azure Table Service**.
-You will then be able to view this data using **Power BI** on Microsoft HoloLens.
+You will then be able to view this data using **Power BI** on Microsoft HoloLens or immersive (VR) headset.

 The content of this course *is applicable* to IoT Edge devices, though for the purpose of this course, the focus will be on a virtual machine environment, so that access to a physical Edge device is not necessary.